HadiElnemr/HadiElnemr/README.md

     - Longitudinal and Lateral controller for autonomous vehicles,
     - Lyapunov controllers again, etc.

 * I am currently doing my research project in **Data-driven Model Predictive Control**.
-The topic is **Implementation of a Data-Driven Model Predictive Controller for a Self-Stabilizing Bicycle**.
+The topic is titled: **Implementation of a Data-Driven Model Predictive Controller for a Self-Stabilizing Bicycle**.

 **Skills**:
 * Research